SUBRNETTING PRACTICE FOR NETWORKING ENGINEERS

 This is very similar to the one above.
 You will find it rewarding to practice subnetting.
 And like the others, it auto-generates the questions.
 You will find endless streams of questions to work with.
 The questions are somewhat easier to answer but they do finetune your subnetting skill.
 Not only does it provide the right answer but also further explanation.
 This you can see by clicking on the “see explanation” at the bottom.

-Here is an example of the type of questions you will find on the site.
+Here is an example of the type of questions you find on the site.
 It shows the answer to the question below the question.

 Question: You are designing a subnet mask for the 172.31.0.0 network.
 You want 40 subnets with up to 600 hosts on each subnet.
 What subnet mask should you use?